 Whether it's a fast-approaching meeting, early flight or general anxiousness that's keeping you up, we've all struggled with the occasional sleepless night.
-And when all else fails to send you to dreamland, you may have been tempted to use a melatonin pill to help guarantee a good night's sleep.
+And when all else fails to send you to dreamland, you may have been tempted to use a sleep aid, such as a melatonin pill, to help guarantee a good night's sleep.

 Video of the Day